heiklap/dawo/README.md

 ### app files
 - base_lib : Develop common properties, that other libraries should depend on.
 - base_struct : Structuring base classes.
 These two libraries do not depend other dawo files.
-- dawlib_chore : Start of bigger "job" / "chore" for real-world-work.
-Imitating functionality
-      of other, bigger, same kind of library.
+- chore : Start of bigger "job" / "chore" for real-world-work.
+Imitating functionality of other, bigger, same kind of library.
 - dawlib_coll : Examples and hacking material of Dart collections.
 - dawo.dart : main file, exports : dawo_src.dart.